nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-An `delete` command without the `-s` flag specified explicitly will be interpreted as `delete -s` by default.
+:information_source: An `delete` command without the `-s` flag specified explicitly will be interpreted as `delete -s` by default.

 </div>